Linode Client

 • firewall (int or Firewall) – The firewall to attach this Linode to.

-• interfaces (list[ConfigInterface] or list[dict[str, Any]]) – An array of Network Interfaces to add to this Linode’s Configuration Profile.
+• interfaces (List[LinodeInterfaceOptions], List[NetworkInterface], or List[dict[str, Any]]) – An array of Network Interfaces to add to this Linode’s Configuration Profile.
 At least one and up to three Interface objects can exist in this array.

 Returns: